Haksell/kfs/README.md

 ### subject

--   [ ] Install GRUB on a virtual image (???)
+-   [x] Install GRUB on a virtual image
--   [ ] Write an ASM boot code that handles multiboot header, and use GRUB to init and call main function of the kernel itself.
+-   [x] Write an ASM boot code that handles multiboot header, and use GRUB to init and call main function of the kernel itself.
--   [ ] Write basic kernel code of the choosen language.
+-   [x] Write basic kernel code of the choosen language.
 -   [x] Compile it with correct flags, and link it to make it bootable.
 -   [ ] Once all of those steps above are done, you can write some helpers like kernel types or basic functions (strlen, strcmp, ...)
 -   [ ] Your work must not exceed 10 MB.